graeme-a-stewart/cpp-concurrency/doc/07-TBBGraphs.md

-This is a very flexible way to execute tasks in parallel and TBB has many node types the allow for processing, splitting, joining, queueing etc. Note also that allow the ASCII art example there is a DAG (*Directed Acyclic Graph*), TBB can implement graphs with cycles as well.
+This is a very flexible way to execute tasks in parallel and TBB has many node types the allow for processing, splitting, joining, queueing etc. Note also that although the ASCII art example there is a DAG (*Directed Acyclic Graph*), TBB can implement graphs with cycles as well.